sourceduty/Drugs/README.md

 #
 ![AI Coke](https://github.com/user-attachments/assets/4ac1f749-13b2-456e-aeed-3949717b6fcb)

 This DALL-E generated cocaine image can be considered problematic, as it potentially glamorizes illegal drug use and violence, which is against ethical guidelines for content creation, particularly in AI models.
-OpenAI’s models, such as ChatGPT and DALL-E 3, are have probably now changed to avoid generating or endorsing such harmful depictions, adhering to safety standards that prevent the encouragement of illegal or dangerous activities.
+OpenAI’s models, such as ChatGPT and DALL-E 3 have probably now changed to avoid generating or endorsing such harmful depictions, adhering to safety standards that prevent the encouragement of illegal or dangerous activities.

 #
 ![Brain Pow](https://github.com/user-attachments/assets/c354c75e-e0b3-4357-b96c-6934442e0aea)